 on Databases we use for underwriting and fraud prevention and detection purposes;

-- regulators who regulate how we operate, including the FCA, PRA, FOS, HMRC and ICO;
+- Regulators who regulate how we operate, including the FCA, PRA, FOS, HMRC, ICO and the Advertising Standards Authority;

-- government agencies and regulatory bodies including the police, courts, DVLA, DVA, DVSA, the DWP and MIB;
+- Government agencies and regulatory bodies including the police, courts, DVLA, DVA, DVSA and the DWP;

-- insurance industry bodies, including the Association of British Insurers;
+- Insurance industry bodies, including the Association of British Insurers and the MIB;

-- service providers, including those who help organise travel arrangements, operate our IT and back office systems, underwriting and claims processes and our information security controls;
+- Service providers, including those who help organise travel arrangements, operate our IT and back office systems, underwriting and claims processes and our information security controls, and card payment processors;

 accordance with your preferences and analysing marketing campaigns.
 These may include media agencies, fulfilment partners, social media and other online platforms and